Your Facility Is Ready for the Internet of Things – Are You? [Sensor to Insight Series, Part 1]

 If you’re looking to get the answers you need to make occupants comfortable, optimize resources and provide a great workplace experience, it probably is.
 As our workplaces evolve from legacy to digital, there are new challenges and expectations to meet.
 Without connected technology and granular, real-time data, a good chance exists that solutions will fall short of user needs – and ultimately will fail.
 This is even more true now that so many organizations are rethinking their approach to work and are shifting to more flexible, employee-focused work environments with more of a focus on health, wellbeing, and productivity.

-Introducing a new blog series
+Introducing a new blog series on the IoT in buildings

 This blog post offers a preview of some of the topics we will be addressing in our new ‘From Sensor to Insight’ series.
 Our goal will be to examine how facility and workplace leaders can leverage the IoT in a range of different scenarios that benefit building occupants.
 We’ll also discuss analytics, best-practice implementation and adoption, privacy, and security.
 And we’ll look at considerations for choosing a solution that fits your needs.